 Projects are top-level containers in Google Cloud Platform.
 They store information about billing and authorized users, and they contain BigQuery data.
 Each project has a friendly name and a unique ID.

 BigQuery bills on a per-project basis, so it’s usually easiest to create a single project for your company that’s maintained by your billing department.
 To enable billing, see Sign Up for BigQuery.
 For more information on how to grant access to your project, see Access Control.

-Tables contain your data in BigQuery, along with a corresponding table schema that describes field names, types, and other information.
-In addition to tables containing data stored in managed storage, BigQuery also supports views, virtual tables defined by a SQL query, and external tables, which are tables defined over data stored in, for example, Cloud Storage.
+Tables contain your data in BigQuery.
+Each table has a schema that describes field names, types, and other information.
+In addition to tables containing data stored in managed storage, BigQuery also supports both views, which are virtual tables defined by a SQL query, and external tables, which are tables defined over data stored in, for example, Cloud Storage.

 You share BigQuery data with others by setting ACLs on datasets, not on the tables within them.
 For more information, see Access Control.

 Jobs are actions you construct and BigQuery executes on your behalf to load data, export data, query data, or copy data.
 Since jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
 BigQuery saves a history of all jobs associated with a project, accessible via the Google Developers Console.